New Researchers Conference

 ..

-Barbara Jones, FSNR, is Curator of Maritime History for the Lloyd’s Register Foundation, specialising in both mercantile marine history and the history of the Lloyd’s Register Group over the past 260 years.
+Barbara Jones, FSNR, was Curator of Maritime History for the Lloyd’s Register Foundation, specialising in both mercantile marine history and the history of the Lloyd’s Register Group over the past 260 years.

 She followed her fascination for history and all things maritime by joining Lloyd’s Register in 1977 and was appointed head of Lloyd’s Register’s Information Centre in 1985.
 Now known as the Lloyd’s Register Foundation Heritage and Education Centre, this department is custodian of LRF’s extensive historic maritime archive and library.